The Great Root Bear: Creation and early development

 Although often misattributed to Canada, the mascot concept originated in the United States.
-Until the early 1970s, the primary mascot of A&W in both the United States and Canada was the Burger Family.
-A prototype of what would become The Great Root Bear appeared in kids' meal bags at the American chain in the early 1970s, similar to the later design.
-Bears were already popular at the time, with examples including Baloo from Disney's then-recent adaptation of The Jungle Book, Disney's acquisition of the licensing rights to Winnie-the-Pooh and the success of the Hanna-Barbera character Yogi Bear.
+Until the early 1970s, A&W's primary mascot in the United States and Canada was the Burger Family.
+A prototype of what later became The Great Root Bear appeared in kids' meal bags at the American chain in the early 1970s, similar to the later design.
+Bears were already popular then, with examples including Baloo from Disney's then-recent adaptation of The Jungle Book, Disney's acquisition of the licensing rights to Winnie-the-Pooh and the success of the Hanna-Barbera character Yogi Bear.
 In 1971, an A&W franchise in Oshkosh, Wisconsin, used a completely different costume for a character tentatively named "Root Bear"; in late April that year, the character awoke from hibernation and washed customers' car windows.
 Another proposed influence was Rooti, a panda-like bear for Canada Dry's root beer in the 1960s.

 By the early 1970s, A&W was losing ground to McDonald's and KFC in both the United States and Canada.
 The Canadian operations were sold to Unilever in an attempt to keep the chain afloat.
 In 1972, A&W's newly independent Canadian branch appointed Ron Woodall to develop a television commercial and a new mascot.
 The goal was to create a campaign that did not show food or specific eating habits.
 If the campaign failed, Unilever would sell the chain.

-Woodall sketched concepts and went to Smuggler's Cove, north of Vancouver, to film the first commercial and pitch the new mascot.
+Woodall sketched concepts and went to Smuggler Cove Marine Provincial Park, north of Vancouver, to film the first commercial and pitch the new mascot.
 This approach frustrated some A&W staff, as it did not depict restaurant operations, which Woodall preferred to avoid.
 A focus group was set up in Toronto to gather public opinions, and the results of the earlier test in Vancouver were discarded.
 A prototype of the first commercial was shown to a test audience and performed well enough for Unilever to proceed.
 With a limited budget, a commercial was shot in Alberta.
 Edmonton was initially considered, but rapid development led to rejecting it as a location, and nearby rural areas experienced heavy traffic.
 Pincher Creek was ultimately selected.
 For the shoot, hotels were booked past their seasonal closing; the bear was performed by a ballerina (Katherine); and characters resembling the Marx Brothers, Hulk Hogan, and Evel Knievel appeared, following the bear.